We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What is the outlook for Lyme disease?

-The outlook for Lyme disease is typically positive.
-Upon early diagnosis, doctors can prescribe antibiotics for around
+The outlook for Lyme disease is typically manageable.
+Upon early diagnosis, doctors can prescribe antibiotics.
+Other forms of the disease may require additional treatment, but the prolonged use of antibiotics has not proven successful.

 Lyme disease is an infection that spreads through the bite of a black-legged tick.
 Early diagnosis and treatment are crucial in reducing the chance of complications.

-People can find test kits online, many of which offer a fingerprick collection.
+People can find test kits online, many offering a fingerprick collection.

 Many companies work with CLIA-certified labs and issue results within a few days.
 Some also have a nursing team to discuss results and further treatment with the individual if required.